 6. Calligraphy

-After formally dropping out of Reed college, Jobs unofficially attended whichever classes interested him, one of which was calligraphy where he learned typeface design.
+After formally dropping out of Reed College, Jobs unofficially attended whichever classes interested him.
+One of them was calligraphy, where he learned about typefaces, spacing, and the emotional weight of letterforms.

 "If I had never dropped in on that single course in college, the Mac would have never had multiple typefaces or proportionally spaced fonts," Jobs later said.
 "And since Windows just copied the Mac, it's likely that no personal computer would have them."